NtonBala/odore-high-level-sign-up-form/README.md

 ## Task Completion

-> For a better understanding of why _SOLID_ principles approach was chosen to complete the assignment, it's recommended to familiarize yourself with approach documentation.
+> For better understanding of why _SOLID_ principles approach was chosen to complete the assignment, you may familiarize yourself with approach documentation.
 It can be found [here](./approach/index.md).

 Task completion can be found [here](./taskCompletion/index.md).